flipacholas/Architecture-of-consoles/articles/master-system.md

 Inside VRAM, there's an area dedicated for tiles called **Character generator** (Sega calls 'Characters' to tiles) and it's set to be **14 KB long**.
 Each tile occupies 32 bytes, so we can store up to 448 tiles.

-There are 64 pixels defined on every tile, the VDP rules that each pixel must weight 4 bits, that means that up to **16 colours can be chosen**.
+There are 64 pixels defined on every tile, the VDP rules that each pixel must weigh 4 bits, which means that up to **16 colours can be chosen**.
 Those bits reference a single entry on **Colour RAM** or 'CRAM'.
 That area is found inside the VDP and stores the colour palettes.
-Colour palette systems help reduce the size of tiles in memory and allows programmers to alternate its colours without storing multiple copies.
+Colour palette systems help reduce the size of tiles in memory and allows programmers to alternate their colours without storing multiple copies.

 Colour RAM stores **two palettes of 16 colours each**.
 Each entry is 6-bit wide and each 2-bit set defines one colour from the RGB model.
 This means that there are 64 colours available to choose from.
 {{% /inner_markdown %}}